pnnl/drupal-installer/README.md

-# Drupal 7 Composer Installer
+# Drupal Installer for Composer
 [![Coverage Status](https://coveralls.io/repos/github/pnnl/drupal-installer/badge.svg?branch=master)](https://coveralls.io/github/pnnl/drupal-installer?branch=master)

-A composer installer for Drupal 7.
+A composer installer for Drupal.
 Installs modules, themes, etc to their proper location within the Drupal filesystem.

 ## How to install
 ```bash
 composer require pnnl/drupal-installer:^7.0
 ```

+Major version corresponds to major Drupal version.

 ## How to use
 No configuration required.
 Will install all Drupal components to their proper locations automatically.